ibm-cloud-docs/vmwaresolutions/services/managing_imi.md

 {: #managing_imi-specs}

 The following specifications are included in the IMI managed service:
 * Coverage options: 8X5, 16X5, or 24X7
 * IT Service Management tools and management process with accountability for the overall delivery
 * Compliance Management
 * Daily and weekly service management and reporting
 * Services with added value without increase in costs for continual improvement

-## Procedure to request managed services from IMI
+## Procedure to request Managed Services from IMI
 {: #managing_imi-procedure}

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Getting Started** from the left navigation pane.
-2. Scroll down the page and click the **Managed Services from IMI** card that is located under **Order additional managed services**.
+2. Scroll down the page and under **VMware Managed services**, click the **Managed Services from IMI** card.
 3. On the **Managed Services from IMI** page, in the **Engage IMI Pre-Sales** box, enter a description of your requirements for IMI services and click **Request a consultation**.

-An IMI Pre-Sales representative contacts you using your {{site.data.keyword.cloud_notm}} contact information to help you with the services that you need.
+  An {{site.data.keyword.vmwaresolutions_short}} representative will contact you by using your {{site.data.keyword.cloud_notm}} contact information to help you with the solution that you need.

 ## Related links
 {: #managing_imi-related}